We Seek knowledge, understanding and success

 'Know me' is about every learner being secure in who they are, what is special about them and the people important to them.
 'Know others' is concerned with understanding our place and responsibility as community members.
 'Know how' is about the essential characteristics needed to learn and flourish in our constantly changing world.

-'He Manu Rere' provides guidance for all of Blockhouse Bay Learning Community and is is our goal to parent with parents, whānau and the community for every learner to leave our school with strong sense of 'Know Me', 'Know Others' and Know How'.
+'He Manu Rere' provides guidance for all of our Blockhouse Bay Learning Community and is is our goal to partner with parents, whānau and the community for every learner to leave our school with strong sense of 'Know Me', 'Know Others' and Know How'.

 'Manaakitanga- Be Kind, Be Honest, Be Respectful' provides a framework for supporting positive behaviour and well-being at Blockhouse Bay School.
 Manaakitanga is one of the attributes identified in 'He Manu Rere', our Graduate Profile.
 Students and teachers use Manaakitanga to reflect on their actions, take responsibility for them and make positive changes if needed.

-The New Zealand National curriculum is presented to our learners through an inquiry based approach.
+At Blockhouse Bay School, the New Zealand National Curriculum is presented to our learners through an inquiry based approach.
 Curiosity and wonder starts a learning journey to enable learners to seek knowledge, ask questions, find out, understand, ask 'what now?' and reflect.

-Learners will explore the areas of Science, Technology, Social Science, The Arts and Health and Physical Education within the overall concepts of Citizenship, Diversity, Challenge and Change.
-Teachers use these overall concepts to help children to understand and learn about their world.
+Learners will explore the areas of Science, Technology, Social Science, The Arts and Health and Physical Education within the overall concepts of Belonging, Diversity, Challenge and Change.
+Teachers use these overall concepts to help children to understand and learn about their world while exploring the Key Competencies of the New Zealand Curriculum.
 We aim to hook students into learning through authentic, engaging contexts which are student centred and teacher guided.
 Learning to read and write well and developing mathematical skills are at the heart of learning at our school and provide access to all other learning.

 We endeavour to help our students develop a 'Growth Mindset'.
 This principle is woven through all teaching and learning at our school.
 It focuses on teaching children to 'learn how to learn'.
 We teach children to persevere and show resilience when faced with challenges and difficulties.
 This allows them to to work on getting better, improving and learning from failures along the way.
 The outcome is that they will seek, strive and soar throughout their years at Blockhouse Bay Primary School.